TheyCallMeRobin/G-Reatness/README.md

 # G-Reatness
 # This is the repository for the G-Reatness Team.
-# Our project name for our amusement park is Cazz Land
+# Our project name for our amusement park is "Cazz Land".
 CMPS 339 Group Project